sailfishos-patches/patchmanager/README.md

 # Patchmanager

 Patchmanager is a tool that can be used to modify the Sailfish OS user experience.
-It is based on AUSMT, a set of scripts that emables system file patching.
+It is based on AUSMT (Auto-Update System Modification Technology), a set of scripts that enables system file patching.

+Patchmanager does not have application icon inside launcher.
+After installation Patchmanager can be found inside Settings.

 ## For developers